fwztf/0x06-rockPaperScissors/README.md

 # rockPaperScissors
 This project is a web-based implementation of the classic game Rock, Paper, Scissors.
-The user can play against the computer, and the first to reach 3 points wins the game.
+The user can play against the computer, and the first to reach 3 points wins the game

 ## Table of Contents
 - [Overview](#overview)